0x4447/0x4447-product-sftp-office-single/README.md

 # Before you deploy

+Because of CloudFormation limits you still need to do some manual work.

+### Elastic IP
-Don't expect this stack to do everything for you.
-For example, the CF file itself can't create the Elastic IP part; you'll need to request a fixed IP and take note of the ID, which you'll use when deploying the CloudFormation file.
+You'll need to request a fixed IP and take note of the ID, which you'll use when deploying the CloudFormation file.
 The next section contains details on why an Elastic IP is important and how it's used.

+### EFS Backups
+Since AWS Backups is a new feature, it is not yet available in CloudFormation.
+This means that if you want your data to be backed up, you need to set this up manually after deployment.
+The next section contains details on how to do so.

 # How to deploy